Make a Screaming Acid Sequence

-A form of House music called Acid House became widely popular in the mid-80`s.
-The style was defined primarily by the “squelching” sounds and deep basslines of the Roland TB-303 electronic synthesizer-sequencer.
-From that time on-wards, the famous acid sound never left the electronic music scene.
-Lots of variations of the well-known sound emerged, but the essence stayed the same.
-So for the sake of this tutorial, we have decided to show you how to make a modern acid style sequence, in the form most popular in the Psy-Trance music genre.
+A form of House music called Acid House became widely popular in the mid-80s.
+The style was defined primarily by the "squelching" sounds and deep basslines of the Roland TB-303 electronic synthesizer-sequencer.
+From then on, the famous acid sound never left the electronic music scene.
+Many variations of the well-known sound emerged, but the essence stayed the same.
+So, for the sake of this tutorial, we have decided to show you how to make a modern acid-style sequence in the form most popular in the Psy-Trance music genre.
 However, since building this sound from scratch requires quite some effort, we will divide this tutorial into a few parts.

-Let’s get started as usual by opening a new project within our SoundBridge: DAW.
-We have chosen to make the acid sequence in VST synth called Spire by Reveal sound, but you can get the same results by using a variety of other VST synths available on the market.
-After adding a new instance of Spire on the MIDI channel in the SoundBridge: DAW, let’s write a short sequence in the MIDI editor and hear how it sounds with initial preset.
+Let's start as usual by opening a new project within our SoundBridge: DAW.
+We have chosen to make the acid sequence in a VST synth called Spire by Reveal Sound, but you can get the same results by using a variety of other VST synths available on the market.
+After adding a new instance of Spire on the MIDI channel in the SoundBridge: DAW, let's write a short sequence in the MIDI editor and hear how it sounds with the initial preset.

 ~Sequence Init